Can you really get paid to walk with StepBet?

 If you look at my step summary above, you can see that I didn’t always get my power days at the beginning of the week.
 I tried but some week, it just wasn’t going to happen.

-Side note: I’m happy to say that I’ve managed to get most of my friends to sign up StepBet.
-Maybe StepBet should give me a cut for promoting for them!
+Side note: I’m happy to say that I’ve managed to get most of my friends to sign up for StepBet (and we all made money).

 Will you give StepBet a try?
 Let me know what you think of it!

 Related read: 10 Apps That Pay You to Walk